ftrichardson/habit-coach/README.md

 </p>

 ## Description
-Building habits in solitude/without an accountability mechanism is hard, so I built this MERN web application to gamify and socialize the experience of trying to improve yourself, creating better motivation to stick to habits/2024 resolutions.
+Building habits in solitude/without an accountability mechanism is hard, so this MERN web application gamifies/socializes the experience of trying to improve yourself, encouraging better motivation to stick to habits/2024 resolutions.

 ## Tech Stack